 Bill co-wrote the musical soundtrack for ABC television’s acclaimed comedy series Sons & Daughters, with Adam Gorgoni.
 He’s written music for films including this gem featuring Martin Mull and Karen Black; Movies, Money, Murder.
 Bill’s song “Anyone Who Doesn’t Carry A Gun Better Know When To Run” was played in a bar scene where they threw darts at each others heads.
 From the point of view of the dart.
 Not too shabby.

 Bill Berry also writes for theatre.
-Besides The Brick: A One-Man Musical, he composed the music for The Old Vaudeville (1996), and The Everlasting Bonfire (1998), both produced in Los Angeles.
+Besides Rose Petals and Ashes, he composed the music for The Old Vaudeville (1996), and The Everlasting Bonfire (1998), both produced in Los Angeles.
 Bill wrote the lyrics alongside composer Bev Crain for Quandary (2007) and with composer Bill Johnson on The Mysterious Stranger (2008), both of which had staged readings in Los Angeles.
-Bill wrote the lyrics to Edward Auslender’s compositions for the 2015 production of Monkey Mind the Musical.
+Bill wrote the lyrics to the 2015 production of Monkey Mind the Musical.

 As a singer/songwriter, he was signed for a cup of coffee to Evening Star Records founded by producer Nik Venet (Beach Boys, Linda Ronstadt, John Stewart).
 Bill now records for his own company, Songwriter’s Square Records.